 Planning for a new PB: look back to move forward!

-Autumn is the time of year when many athletes spend time reflecting on their season’s achievements.
-James Marshall explains how endurance athletes can harness this process and develop new tools for even better performance next season
+Winter is the time of year when many athletes spend time reflecting on their previous season’s achievements.
+James Marshall explains how endurance athletes can harness this process and develop new tools for even better performance in the coming season

-As we head deeper into autumn and winter approaches, your competition season has probably ended so now is a good time to review how you performed.
+As we head deeper into winter, now is a good time to review how you performed last season.
 Taking time to reflect and think about what went well and what could have been better are essential tasks for successful athletes.
 Without taking time out to do this, many athletes simply repeat the same mistakes year after year.
 This article will showcase some useful tools to help you through this process, with a specific look at individualising your preparation for competition.

 Taking time to reflect